 You pay a lot of money for a treadmill and hopefully it get's lots of use.
 However much you pay it can break down and for many reasons.
 There are lots of things that can go wrong.
-With a motor and an electrical console there can be any number of issues and it helps if you can try and figure out what's wrong before you call for an engineer.
+So what do you need to do when this happens and you have a treadmill that stops working?
+I'll go through everything you need to do and how to get it repaired.

-Unfortunately if it's second hand the manufacturer's warranty is non transferable.
+Unfortunately if it's second hand the manufacturer's warranty is usually non transferable.
 If you have an extended warranty and you've paid a small charge to have the owner transferred then you're in luck.
 If you're the first owner and you're within the warranty period then you should be ok.
-Before dialling the number of the manufacturer there are a few more things you can do.
+Before calling the manufacturer there are a few more things you need to do.

 Repairing outside of a warranty period

 Here is where a repair can cost you and that's why regular maintenance is such a good thing to do.
-If you have any knowledge of your equipment and you know exactly what's wrong you could always buy the part and repair it yourself.
-There are guides all over the web for how fit parts to treadmills.
-There is a fantastic site that can give you repair help to try and diagnose the problem.
+If you have any knowledge of your equipment and you know exactly what's wrong, you could always buy the part and repair it yourself.
+There are guides all over the web on how fit parts to treadmills.
+Here is a useful resource for repair help to try and diagnose the problem.

 If you're looking for treadmill repair company.
 A google search of treadmill repair near me, will get you the results for your area.
 When you get to your local repair technicians, study the reviews a repair company gets and study their website.
 Repairs can cost a lot of money so you want to choose the right one.
 There are some key questions you should have on the call.

 Some questions for the repair company - Tell them the problem and ask if they recognize it as a common issue and what normally solves it.
 You need to find out if a repair can be done in your home or if it has to be taken somewhere.
 If at home, what are the fees for the housecall.
 Find out how much an hourly fee is and how long they predict the work could take.
 If they will bring any parts if they suspect a common problem.